 Since 2000, Lesley has been a member of the Associated Bodyworkers & Massage Professionals (ABMP) and is an Indiana state certified massage therapist.
 Lesley graduated massage school in 2001 and has continued to compliment her practice through continuing education courses with Upledger Cranio-Sacral Therapy (Levels I and II), Usui Reiki (Levels I, II, and Master), the 200-Hour Hatha Yoga Teacher Training, the Institute for Integrative Nutrition (Health Coaching) and, most recently, Myofacial Trigger Point Therapy as taught by Dr. Janet Travell.

-Lesley uses her passion for writing to educate the community through presentations and workshops on "Living Better with Chronic Pain".
+Lesley has used her passion for writing to educate the community through presentations and workshops on "Living Better with Chronic Pain".
 Getting a diagnosis of fibromyalgia in 2003, Lesley understands the aggravation of not knowing what is wrong and not having anywhere to turn for answers.
 Fortunately, she found a group of physicians and healthcare practitioners willing to look past the symptoms in order to treat the causes.
-They partnered with Lesley and taught her how to "live better to get better" - hence the name Back To You Living Better.
+They partnered with Lesley and taught her how to "live better to get better" - hence the name, Living Better Therapeutics.

 In December 2012, Lesley won a scholarship to attend the "Leaders Against Pain" conference in Washington D.C. where she became a member of the Leaders Against Pain Coalition and the National Fibromyalgia & Chronic Pain Association.
-Lesley continues to use her training as a Leader Against Pain to advocate for people living with chronic pain by educating the media, members of congress, and the general population through her blog at www.fightfm.blogspot.com which is updated weekly.
+Lesley continues to use her training as a Leader Against Pain to advocate for people living with chronic pain by educating the media, members of congress, and the general population through her blog at www.fightfm.blogspot.com.

 Also in January 2013, (10 years after starting the first support group for Fibromyalgia at Hendricks Regional and facilitating it until 2010) Lesley assisted Hendricks Regional Hospital in starting a new support group for people living with chronic pain.
-The group meets the 2nd Friday monthly from 3:00 pm - 4:30 pm at the Hendricks Regional Health YMCA in Avon, Indiana in Conference Room #2 and is facilitated by Brenda Hernandez and Cindy Myers.
-(Register for this free class at www.hendricks.org)
+The group met the 2nd Friday monthly at the Hendricks Regional Health YMCA in Avon, Indiana until 2017, when the group dissolved.